-In Engadine’s Swiss National Park, it’s all about the environment.
+At Engadine’s Swiss National Park, it’s all about the environment.
 This is a great spot for outdoor enthusiasts and a green haven for nature lovers.
-The Swiss National Park is the Alp’s oldest park, first established in 1914.
+The Swiss National Park is the Alp’s oldest park, established in 1914.

-It has around 80 kilometers of hiking trails, and adventure areas suitable for children and families, ensuring that everyone can enjoy the outdoors to the max.
+Within the park’s over 170 square kilometers radius, there are plenty of opportunities for enjoyable outdoor leisure.
+It has around 80 kilometers of hiking trails and adventure areas suitable for children and families, ensuring everyone can enjoy the outdoors.

-For tourists new to Switzerland, who want to discover the area on their own, this is a great place to start your adventures!
-There are a ton of great Switzerland landmarks within and around the park and well-known landmarks in the Swiss Alps to close by too!
+For tourists new to Switzerland who want to discover the area on their own, this is a great place to start your adventures!
+There are a ton of great Swiss landmarks within and around the park, and well-known landmarks in the Swiss Alps are close by, too!

-Engadine provides access to an impressive network of more than 60 cozy shelters for overnight stays.
-These range from traditional mountain huts, to chic modern alpine houses and numerous campsites.
+Engadine provides access to an impressive network of more than 60 cozy shelters for overnight stays—from traditional mountain huts to modern alpine houses and numerous campsites.

-When visiting the national park, taking part in various excursions is one of the most enjoyable things to do in its vast wilderness.
-Excursions are open for all ages, and they aim to encourage families to inspire children to discover the beauty of nature at a young age, so they may appreciate it and try to protect it when they’re older.
+When visiting the national park, participating in various excursions is one of the most enjoyable things in its vast wilderness.
+Excursions are open for all ages, and they aim to encourage families to inspire children to discover the beauty of nature at a young age so they may appreciate it and try to protect it when they’re older.

-The Champlönch children’s trail is part of the excursion that lets children learn more about the environment, with plenty of opportunities for fun activities and play!
+The Champlönch children’s trail is part of the excursion that lets children learn more about the environment, with plenty of fun activities and play opportunities!